Green Bus Lines: Rockaway Garage

 Green Lines operated a facility on the Rockaway Peninsula, situated on Rockaway Beach Boulevard and Beach 49th Street (49-19 Rockaway Beach Boulevard) in the neighborhood of Arverne.
 It was sometimes referred to as the "Rockaway Garage".
 A satellite facility, it primarily housed buses serving the Rockaways and southern Queens, performing light maintenance work.
 It is now MTA Bus' Far Rockaway Depot.
+Under MTA takeover, the present fleet at Far Rockaway began exchanging with JFK’s fleet after Hurricane Sandy hit in 2012.